Adam-Schlichtmann/timer/README.md

-Simple HTML timer application to project onto a screen during a test or other timed activity
+Simple HTML timer application to display over a projector during a test or other timed activity